KaiGrassnick/py-thermotec-aeroflow-flexismart/README.md

 Most Features are available for the whole Zone or for a specific Heater independently

 ### Special features (which are not available in the APP)
-- Controll each Heater independently or the whole Zone
+- Control each Heater independently or the whole Zone
   - specific Heater works even if in a zone with multiple Heaters
 - Enable Boost

 ## How to use
-You need the IP adress of your Gateway
+You need the IP address of your Gateway
 - Use the APP (If you have the APP and you are in your local Network)
   - Open the APP -> Click on Configuration / Information
     - There you have your IP